 If you're concerned about something that you've seen on the internet, or behaviour that your child has experienced whilst online you should report the abuse to CEOP.

-The Suffolk e-Safety Strategy explains how organisations are working together to help you learn how to protect yourself and the adults and children that you care for, so that everyone can safely enjoy the benefits of the internet.
+The e-Safer Suffolk online safety strategy explains how organisations are working together to help you learn how to protect yourself and the adults and children that you care for, so that everyone can safely enjoy the benefits of the internet.
 The strategy is currently under review, and an updated version will be made available in February 2017.

 A vital part of developing and maintaining an e-safety culture is to ensure that your organisation has an e-safety lead.
 This role needs to have the authority to call upon others in your organisation to safeguard children, young people and adults at risk of online abuse and harm.